Keith-L-Watford/tech-blog/README.md

 Actual Behavior:
 The front end isnt appropiately connected to the backend.

-UPDATE: Aug 11th, finally got the front end to serve up.
+UPDATE #1: Aug 11th, finally got the front end to serve up.
 There are still some issues and bugs however, now users can create an account and view the seeded the data.

+Update #2: Aug 12th, Logout is working!

 ## Table of Contents
 - [Installation](#installation)